Eclectic Society (fraternity): 20th century challenges

-In 1970, the undergraduates broke ranks with their alumni, the primary issue then concerning recreational drug use.
+In 1970, the undergraduates broke ranks with their alumni.
 There is a serious and ongoing question as to whether the succeeding organization was a continuation of the old or not.
 After the annual meeting in 1970, the alumni severed ties with the undergraduate institution and dissolved the Socratic Literary Society alumni organization.

 At the same time, the undergraduates abandoned both the initiation ceremony and the constitution, women were elected to membership, and the name Phi Nu Theta was disavowed as too much like a Greek-letter fraternity.
 The alumni closed the Alpha Dining Club, the permanent staff (housekeeper and chef) was dismissed, and the house was sold to the university.
 For some, the new organization was entirely different, and any connection to the older organization was utterly severed; to others, the new organization continued the principles and community position of the old.
 In recent years, the students living in Eclectic attempted to rebuild connections to the older alumni with events during Homecoming and Family Weekend and Commencement & Reunion Weekend.

 Because of the prestige of the older organization, the prominent position played by the succeeding organization in student life, and other factors, the Wesleyan University administration has never pushed the issue of whether the old Eclectic and the new Eclectic were two organizations or one, and for fifty years, the relationship has remained ambiguous.

 The existing society has operated without a constitution for extended periods and adopted a Quaker-style consensus decision-making system.
 The consensus system was formalized under a set of bylaws authored by member Paul Menair in the mid-1980s.

 A History of The Eclectic Society of Phi Nu Theta, 1837–1970 was published in 2007 by the Wesleyan University Press.
 The author, William B.B.
 Moody, is a member and an alumnus of the class of 1959.